PPPW/deep-learning-random-explore/CNN_archs_param_counts/README.md

 resnet34 | 21.8 M
 resnet50 | 25.6 M
 resnet101 | 44.6 M
-resnext50 | 25.1 M
+resnext\_50_32x4d | 25.1 M
-resnext101 | 44.2 M
+resnext\_101_32x4d | 44.2 M
-se_resnext50 | 27.6 M
+se\_resnext50_32x4d | 27.6 M
 senet154 | 115.1 M
-wrn | 68.9 M
+wrn\_50_2f | 68.9 M
-dn121 | 8 M
+densenet121 | 8 M
-dn201 | 20 M
+densenet201 | 20 M
-inceptionresnet_2 | 55.9 M
+InceptionResnetV2 | 55.9 M
-inception_4 | 42.7 M
+inceptionv4 | 42.7 M

 The above table lists the total number of parameters of the most popular CNN architectures.
 The model names are the built-in architectures provided by [fast.ai v0.7](https://github.com/fastai/fastai/tree/master/old).

-I got these numbers when I was trying different architectures for a classification problem, so I took it down just for reference.
-Although he last few layers of the original models are cut out to adapt the problem, the total number of parameters are not affected much.
+It's easy to count the parameter numbers using PyTorch directly, but as I was using fast.ai v0.7 for a classification problem with different architectures and already got these numbers, I just put here as a reference.
+Although the last few layers of the original models are cut out to adapt the problem, the total number of parameters are not affected much.

-Note that although we can take this as a reference for how large the architecture is, the memory usage does not only depend on the number of parameters, but also the network structures.
+Note that although we can take this as a reference for how large the architecture is, the memory usage does not only depend on the number of parameters, but also the network structures and other settings.

 Check [this notebook](cnn_arch_n_params.ipynb) for how these numbers are calculated.